Skip to the content.

 The data model

-The SQLite store has five operational tables:
+The SQLite store has seven operational tables:

 WAL journaling + a 5-second busy_timeout let the polling sync process and the long-running serve process safely share the same SQLite file.
 The webhook server also serializes its own worker threads with a server-wide lock.